 Course Course Description Credit Hrs.
 Contact Hrs.
 An overview of the philosophy and approaches to educational utilization of microcomputers.
 Focus on hardware, software, existing programs, funding and potential for administrative and instructional microcomputer use.
 Hands-on experience.
 Additional course fee.
 Prerequisite: Consent of the department.
-ELCF 5460 MICROCOMPUTER APPLICATIONS IN HIGHER EDUCATION MANAGEMENT (3) 3 3 Introduction to microcomputer applications for higher education managers.
+ELCF 5460 MICROCOMPUTER APPLICATIONS IN HIGHER EDUCATION MANAGEMENT (3) Introduction to microcomputer applications for higher education managers.
 Includes the use of computer software for program assessment, marketing strategies, presentations, budget analysis, course schedules and record/grade maintenance.
 Professional utilization of online operations is also emphasized.
 Prerequisite: Consent of the department.
-ELCF 5510 INDEPENDENT STUDY (3) 3 3 To avoid repetition of instruction, a student who has taken in another institution the courses in education given at Chicago State University, may with the consent of the Graduate Committee enroll with a designated instructor for the independent study of certain educational problems of mutual interest.
+3 3 ELCF 5510 INDEPENDENT STUDY (3) 3 3 To avoid repetition of instruction, a student who has taken in another institution the courses in education given at Chicago State University, may with the consent of the Graduate Committee enroll with a designated instructor for the independent study of certain educational problems of mutual interest.
 Plans for such investigation are made in written form or in such a manner as the instructor may specify.
 Prerequisite: Consent of the department.
-ELCF 5530 SECONDARY SCHOOL CURRICULUM (3) 3 3 Current secondary school curricular practices and alternatives explored and analyzed.
+ELCF 5530 SECONDARY SCHOOL CURRICULUM (3) Current secondary school curricular practices and alternatives explored and analyzed.
 Examination of factors influencing curriculum development, organization, and content of the curriculum in various secondary field subjects and in core.
-ELCF 5540 INSTRUCTIONAL MEDIA AND NEW INSTRUCTIONAL TECHNOLOGIES FOR CURRICULUM DELIVERY AND PRACTICES IN TODAY'S SCHOOL AND NON-SCHOOL SETTINGS (3) 3 3 Classroom practices and media for effective teaching in today's schools and non-school settings.
+3 3 ELCF 5540 INSTRUCTIONAL MEDIA AND NEW INSTRUCTIONAL TECHNOLOGIES FOR CURRICULUM DELIVERY AND PRACTICES IN TODAY'S SCHOOL AND NON-SCHOOL SETTINGS (3) Classroom practices and media for effective teaching in today's schools and non-school settings.
 Current research on learning and implications for solving typical teaching problems through the application of instructional technology.
-ELCF 5600 SEMINAR IN FINANCING AND BUDGETING OF HIGHER EDUCATION (3) 3 3 A theoretical study of the legislative process for financing higher education, including state aid; taxation/grants; and private funding.
-Budget analysis and auditing processes will be explored as they relate to contracts, salaries, and school facilities.
-Prerequisite: ELCF 5380/438 or consent of the department.

-ELCF 56 20 SOCIOLOGICAL AND CULTURAL FOUNDATIONS OF EDUCATION (3) 3 3 Examines socialization from the perspective of the larger American society including the transmission of culture in a pluralistic society and the role of education in the
+3 3 ELCF 5600 3 3 ELCF 5620 SOCIOLOGICAL AND CULTURAL FOUNDATIONS OF EDUCATION (3) Examines socialization from the perspective of the larger American society including the transmission of culture in a pluralistic society and the role of education in the 3 3